 Relevant IDX API Methods:

-The dataflow already contains a basic flow for data transfer between Gigya and the selected vendor.
+The data flow you created is built of the required steps for data transfer between Gigya and the selected vendor.
 Use the Script Repository to understand the structure and parameters required in each step, and to add or remove steps as needed.
 For example:

-- Specify passwords, usernames, IDs, API keys etc. required for accessing each system and customer database.
+- Specify passwords, IDs, API keys etc. required for accessing each system and customer database.

-- Add the fields your customer wishes to transfer between databases
+- Add the fields you wish to transfer between databases.

 - Flatten fields, remove non-ASCII strings, specify the compression type, parse in JSON or DSV format, etc.